OI-wiki/i18n/docs/topic/rmq.md

 The improvement made by the Four Russians algorithm based on the ST table is sequence blocking.

-Specifically speaking, we divide the original array, let's call it array A, into blocks of every $S$, for a total of $n/S$ blocks.
+Specifically speaking, we divide the original array, let's call it array A, into blocks with equal length $S$, for a total of $n/S$ blocks.

 For each block, we precomputate it to get the minimum value of the block, then create an array B with a length of $n/S$, and precomputate the array B using the ST table.